 Warren purchased Seppeltsfield in 2009, and in this time, he has been responsible for the revival – bringing the Seppeltsfield village back to life, restoring the 1888 Gravity Cellar and turning this into a world class tourism destination and fine wine brand.

-Since then Fiona went on to work for Thomas Hardy and Sons (Tintara Winery), Barossa Valley Estate, Penfolds, Hardy Wine, before joining Seppeltsfield in 2009.
-Fiona was central to the winemaking resurrection of the 1888 Gravity Cellar and leads the winemaking team as Chief Winemaker – custodian of the Centennial Cellar and responsible for the super-premium and luxury table and fortified wines.
+Fiona went on to work for Thomas Hardy and Sons (Tintara Winery), Barossa Valley Estate, Penfolds, Hardy’s Wines, before joining Seppeltsfield in 2009.
+Fiona was central to the winemaking resurrection of the 1888 Gravity Cellar and leads the winemaking team as Chief Winemaker.

 In 2012, Fiona was awarded Barossa Winemaker of the Year by the wine fraternity Barons of Barossa and in 2016 was inducted as a Baron of Barossa.

-Fiona has been a member of the Royal Adelaide Wine Show committee since 2015 and a Lens Evans Tutorial Scholar.
+Fiona has been a member of the Royal Adelaide Wine Show committee since 2015 and is a Len Evans Tutorial Scholar.

-Fiona has been the panel chair at the Hunter Wine Show and Chairman of the Riverland Wine Show, as well as a judge at the Alternative Varieties Wine Show and Barossa Wine Show.
+Fiona has been a panel chair at the Hunter Wine Show and Chairman of the Riverland Wine Show, as well as a judge at the Alternative Varieties Wine Show and Barossa Wine Show.

 Since graduating from Adelaide University in Agriculture Science, Charlie has experience working at wineries across France, United States, New Zealand and Australia.
-His experience includes d’Arenberg, Torbreck, Hardy’s Tintara, Jackson Family Wines (Hickinbotham Clarendon, Yangkarra), Chateau Giscours, Te Mata Estate, Villa Mara, Lewis Cellars, Domain Dublere before joining the Randall Wine Group in 2017, leading the charge at Ryecroft and most recently at Seppeltsfield.
+His experience includes d’Arenberg, Torbreck, Hardy’s Tintara, Jackson Family Wines (Hickinbotham Clarendon and Yangarra Estate), Chateau Giscours, Te Mata Estate, Villa Mara, Lewis Cellars, Domain Dublere before joining the Randall Wine Group in 2017, leading the charge at Ryecroft and most recently at Seppeltsfield.

 Charlie is also a Len Evans Tutorial Scholar and frequently seen on the judging circuit across the Capital City Wine Shows and Regional, recently appointed the first chairing role of the Langhorne Creek Wine Show in 2019.

-Matthew has over 24 years in the wine industry – across Australia and a stint in Austria.
+Matthew has over twenty five years in the wine industry – across Australia and a stint in Austria.

 Matthew’s experience includes working for wineries including Petaluma, Tyrells, Penfolds, Yalumba, Richmond Grove, Wynn’s Coonawarra and Esterhazy, before joining Seppeltsfield in 2015 with a focus on white wines.

-Matthew’s attention to detail has led to being recognised with numerous gold medals and trophies across both Clare and Eden Valley to date.
-Matthew is also an experienced national wine show judge
+Matthew’s attention to detail has led to being recognized with numerous gold medals and trophies across both Clare and Eden Valley to date.
+Matthew is also an experienced national wine show judge.

-Kingsley has over eighteen years’ experience in the wine industry.
+Kingsley has over nineteen years’ experience in the wine industry.

 Kingsley is responsible for leading the vineyard team, across twenty-five individual sites in the Barossa and Eden Valley, ranging from new and emerging varietals to historical plantings.